 - Offer gift cards (on Professional and Unlimited)

 - Install cart recovery systems (on Professional and Unlimited)

 For eCommerce retailers that want to give their customers the ultimate shopping experience, integrate Shopify with their CRM or inventory, or do anything else, there’s no shortage of paid Shopify Apps that can add every imaginable eCommerce functionality to your website.

 Like Shopify, WooCommerce also gives you every eCommerce trick in the book to enhance your eCommerce store.
-There are tons of free and paid plugins from WooThemes as well as third party developers that allow you to pull off every ploy in the book.
-However, as mentioned before, you’ll need to part with hundreds of dollars to get the features that come free with Shopify.
+There are tons of free and paid plugins from WooThemes as well as third-party developers, that allow you to do just about anything.

 Which platform offers the best features?